SatoshiumAI/.github/docs/install.md

 2. 🧠 Explore public repositories
 3. 🧪 (Future) Run agents and tools locally

-Phase003 focuses primarily on **learning, structure, and foundation**.
+The current focus is on **learning, structure, and foundation** — building a platform that is understandable before it is operable.

 ---